ddingding/coevolution_mechanism/README.md

 2) quality filter reads
 3) optional: split files by antitoxin barcodes, if toxin single mutants have been run pooled in a flask
 4) classify each read into different categories, such as single codon variants
-5) convert these classified reads into structured python objects: Sample Object for each sample and timepoint, or Timecourse object, which links Sample objects for a particular flask across timepoints
-6) convert these sample or time course objects into tabular form detailing pre- and post selection read counts. ./01_process_reads/06_make_raw_count_df.py
+5) count the mutants, create a table detailing pre- and post selection read counts

-Step 5 is legacy, and could be skipped by slightly rewriting functions form step 6) to directly count variants on the step 4 output, but it's here for reproducibility purposes.
+Steps:
+1) need to set python path for loading modules found in ./src/, ie. source source_modules.sh
+2) install flash and vsearch and set the path in ./src/constants.py
+3) download files from sra: https://www.ncbi.nlm.nih.gov/sra/PRJNA736482, unzip all the files 3b) for antitoxin singles mutant files only: you will have to split the .fastq files, which contain paired end reads, into separate paired end read files
+4) set working directory (where all the processed files should land) and download directory in ./src/constants.py
+5) run ./setup_dirs.py to create directory structure and move files to the right place.
+6) run the scripts in each folder of ./01_process_reads/

 The output of these scripts is supplied in ./01_process_reads/output/, and can then be used to perform Bayesian inference of relative growth rates for each amino acid variant.

-need to set python path for loading modules found in ./src/ install flash and vsearch (for reproducibility reasons)

-for example:
-download files from sra: https://www.ncbi.nlm.nih.gov/sra/PRJNA736482 unzip all the files for antitoxin singles mutant files only: you will have to split the .fastq files, which contain paired end reads, into separate paired end read files set working directory (where all the processed files should land) and download directory in constants.py run setup_dirs.py to create directory structure and move files to the right place.

 See the analysis_file_pairings.xlsx for the pre-processing code that goes with a particular file, or the initial script in each subfolder.